serenity-bdd/serenity-demos/cucumber-webtests/README.md

-## Automated web tests using Serenity, JBehave and Maven
+## Automated web tests using Serenity, Cucumber and Maven

 A simple example of some BDD-style automated acceptance criteria, running against http://etsy.com.